South Africa offers diverse regions and cultures and a variety of tour options.

 A specialist guide will highlight the excavation stories and other fascinating artifacts found at nearby sites Swartkrans and Kromdraai (including 2-million-year-old stone tools and some animal fossils), as well as the various unique formations within these sprawling limestone caves.
 Beyond the extraordinary facts presented, the tour is an adventure in itself - requiring a bit of clambering and squeezing on occasion!
 The pitch-dark underwater lake is one of the more eerie sights, and where a scuba diver lost his life attempting to discover its depth back in 1984.

 The Cradle is by no means South Africa’s only archaeological drawing card.
-Have a look at our 10 Day South African Rock Art Tour for an exquisite exploration of the country’s most noteworthy (accessible) rock art sites, from the awe-inspiring peaks of the Drakensberg Mountains in KwaZulu-Natal to the otherworldly landscape of the Cederberg in the Western Cape.
+Take a look at our 10-Day South African Rock Art Tour for an exquisite exploration of the country’s most noteworthy (accessible) rock art sites, from the awe-inspiring peaks of the Drakensberg Mountains in KwaZulu-Natal to the otherworldly landscape of the Cederberg in the Western Cape.